 Bok choy, pak choi or Chinese white cabbage, belongs to the cruciferous family of vegetables.
-It was first cultivated in China thousands of years ago.
-Now it is available all over the world.
+First cultivated in China thousands of years ago, it is now available all over the world.

-These vegetables are a good supply of nutrients, and they are low in calories.
-They are well suited to a healthy diet.
+These vegetables are a good supply of nutrients and are low in calories.
+They are well- suited to a healthful diet.

 Protection from cancer

-Iron and zinc play crucial roles in the production and maturation of collagen.
+Iron and zinc play crucial roles in the production and growth of collagen.

 Phosphorus and calcium are both important in bone structure.
-However, the two must be carefully balanced for proper bone mineralization.
-Too much phosphorus with too little calcium intake can result in bone loss.
+However, proper bone growth needs a careful balance of both these nutrients.
+A diet that contains too much phosphorus and not enough calcium can result in bone loss.